 - If the nest is high on the house or if you have to get on the roof to spray the nest the chances of a sting causing a fall and injury go way down if a commercial Wasp and Hornet Foam Spray is used

 - All commercial foam sprays have a residual effect plus a toxicity greater than the Natural Wasp Nest Spray has

-- I can be further from the nest and get a better result from using the commercial foam spray than I can get with a one gallon pump sprayer and the natural Wasp Nest Spray
+- You can be further from the nest and get a better result from using the commercial foam spray than you can get with a one gallon pump sprayer and the natural Wasp Nest Spray

-So weighing all the risks and benefits for any given nest site gives me the answer I need for that specific nest that needs to be sprayed.
+So weighing all the risks and benefits for any given nest site gives you the answer you need for that specific nest that needs to be sprayed.

 Getting Rid Of A Hornet’s Nest

-Like getting rid of a Wasp’s nest, getting rid of a Hornet’s nest is easier if the nest is small and there are few Hornets to deal with.
+Like getting rid of a Wasp’s nest, getting rid of a Hornet’s nest is easier if the nest is small and there are fewer Hornets to deal with.